 The second wave was decided after the "accidental" (there is an ongoing and passionate debate on this topic) shooting of Canelle, the last original Pyrenean female, in 2004.

 First, Balou decided to migrate out of the mountains.
-He was seen as close as 30km far from the subburb of Toulouse, before choosing by himself, fortunately, to return back to the Pyrenees, and avoid a probable shot or capture !
+He was seen as close as 30km far from the suburb of Toulouse, before choosing by himself, fortunately, to return back to the Pyrenees, and avoid a probable shot or capture!

 In the same year than the release, one day Palouma was found dead at the foot of a rocky cliff, as high as 2100m in altitude, at an uncommon place for a bear.
-Oponents stated that slovenian bears were not used to such high environement, while supporters introduced the hypothese that Palouma, possibly chased by hunters, was forced to retreat in this unhospital area.
+Opponents stated that Slovenian bears were not used to such a high environment, while supporters introduced the hypothesis that Palouma, possibly chased by hunters, was forced to retreat in this inhospitable area.

-Hvala was the most successful so far, as she gave birth to two males in 2007, baptised Pollen and Bambou.
-She was probably fecondated before her capture in Slovenia.
+Hvala was the most successful so far, as she gave birth to two males in 2007, baptized Pollen and Bambou.
+She was probably fecundated before her capture in Slovenia.

 Sarousse is one of the quietest bears and life goes normally, with very little damage caused to herds of animals.